NamelessDB/HGUE_universal/README.md

 What's next?
 The tool is currently a content reader.
 I plan to update it and add more container plugins.
 In the distant future, I plan to add a file importer (although this is the most difficult part since it's the first time I've implemented a system like this, so I should study it more).
 I also plan to include a texture viewer, and in the distant future, support for 3D files, exporting to FBX, OBJ, and many more formats!

+Files with icons in a directory mean they can be opened and their contents viewed.
+You can also view files in hex format by right-clicking on a file in the directory and selecting the "View in hex" option.
+It also has a caching system, which helps open previously opened files and directories more quickly

+You can extract files from the directory, or those that have support

+I plan to add a Noesis-style plugin system so as not to significantly increase the size of the main.py class!

 Something important to note: the formats I'm implementing are thanks to my reverse engineering of the files, and sometimes with help from Diana Devs.
 Thanks for reading!